ryanc0411/terraform-provider-st-alicloud/docs/data-sources/ddoscoo_domain_resources.md

 Optional:

+- `access_key` (String) The access key that have permissions to list AntiDDoS domain resources.
+Default to use access key configured in the provider.
 - `region` (String) The region of the AntiDDoS.
 Default to use region configured in the provider.
-- `access_key` (String) The access key that have permissions to list AntiDDoS domain resources.
-Default to use access key configured in the provider.
 - `secret_key` (String) The secret key that have permissions to lsit AntiDDoS domain resources.
 Default to use secret key configured in the provider.

-Read-Only:

-- `zone` (String) This field will be ignored since AntiDDoS do not have zone.